- GOLD IRA

 ← Slide left and right to view more. →

 Higher Quality & Detail?* Bullion coins are struck once.
-Proof coins are struck twice, giving them more luster, detail, and shine.
+Proof coins are struck twice, giving them more luster, detail and shine.
 Visually and texturally, proof coins look better as they are meant to attract investors and collectors alike.

-No premium can be added to these since they aren't rare and the exact same coins are being sold every year.
-If the answer is yes, and you don't mind paying higher premiums for such coins because you hope you can sell them for higher premiums in the future due to their scarcity, then go for proof/rare coins, but be careful as only certain proof coins are allowed within a gold IRA account (e.g. American Eagle Proofs).
+If the answer is yes, and you don't mind paying higher premiums for such coins, then go for proof or rare coins.
+However, be careful, as only certain proof coins are allowed within a gold IRA account (e.g. American Eagle Proofs).
 Most proof coins aren't eligible for a precious metals IRA.

-Dispel any false belief about getting rich quickly or having a store of value if the U.S. dollar suddenly collapses and is rendered worthless at the drop of a dime.
+Dispel any false belief about getting rich quickly or having a store of value if the U.S. dollar suddenly collapses at the drop of a dime.
 These are not credible reasons why you should invest in precious metals.
 Rather, the decision to diversify your IRA with precious metals should be borne out of a desire to manage risk and protect your savings over multiple decades.

 Investors looking for short-term investments (i.e., <5 years before cashing out) are likely not well-suited for precious metals investments.
 Rather, precious metals like gold, silver, platinum, and palladium are typically added to portfolios with notably long time horizons (i.e., 10 years or more) or for those who are nearing retirement age.

 While gold and other precious metals are indeed useful hedges against broader market volatility and economic decline, they are also considerable growth assets.
-In fact, recent reports indicate that the precious metals catalyzer industry, of which 70 U.S.-based Gold IRA companies are a part, is estimated to grow to $22.6 billion in value by 2027.
+In fact, recent reports indicate that the precious metals catalyzer industry, of which 70 U.S.-based gold IRA companies are a part, is estimated to grow to $22.6 billion in value by 2027.
 As demand for precious metals continues to increase from developing economies such as China, India, and Brazil, we should expect to see the value of precious metals increase in step.

 8 Things to Look For in a Gold IRA Company

 Before making an investment decision, you'll probably want to contact at least two or three firms from our best gold IRA companies comparison table.
-We recommend requesting their free Gold IRA kits, which usually contain information about their products and fees.
+We recommend requesting their free gold IRA kits, which usually contain information about their products and fees.
 You can also simply get on the phone with a few precious metals IRA firms and inquire about their rates directly.
-Once you've contacted them, let them know that you're actively shopping around for the best deal available—this might be enough to convince them to lower their fees or otherwise sweeten the deal.

 However, your first step is to choose a precious metals IRA company to contact.
 When choosing between the best gold IRA companies, we recommend looking for the following elements: